Google's Three Personality Eras: Why the Founders Had to Come Back

 The Chrome story is the cleanest evidence.
 In 2008, Eric Schmidt told the founders flatly: “We’re not going to take on Microsoft.
 We’re not going to do a browser or OS.”
 Page and Brin went around him — quietly hiring engineers to work on what would become Chrome.
 When Schmidt finally walked into a room and saw the working prototype, his reaction was: “Those a–holes.
 I knew they were going around me.”
 The demo was so good it changed his mind.

 Where was Pichai in that drama?
 Not at the top, making enemies.
 Not at the bottom, following orders.
 In the middle — managing Chrome’s development, building consensus across teams, navigating the politics without leaving casualties.
 Colleagues said he emphasized “substance over overt style.”
-One called him “like the Aaron to Larry’s Moses.”
+One called him “like the Aaron to Larry’s Moses” — the brother who speaks for the leader who can’t or won’t, the diplomat who carries the prophet’s vision into rooms the prophet can’t enter.
 Page himself said Pichai had “a tremendous ability to see what’s ahead and mobilize teams around the super important stuff.”

 The most-quoted line about him from inside Google reads almost like a Type 9 mission statement: